pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 ![GKE Workloads screenshot](../../../static/img/tutorial-gcp-logging1.png "GKE Workloads screenshot")

-The `devnet0-aptos-fullnode` is the pod that is running the aptos fullnode container.
+The `devnet0-pont-fullnode` is the pod that is running the pont fullnode container.
 Click on the pod to view details.
 You will see some metrics and other details about the pod.

 ![GKE Workloads Pod screenshot](../../../static/img/tutorial-gcp-logging2.png "GKE Workloads Pod screenshot")